HomeXLabs/collectington/README.md

 1. Have your local `virtualenv` setup and add tests for each service.

+1. Since we want to ensure that new features are runnable from running below,

+    `pip install collectington`

-1. Since we want to ensure that new features are runnable from doing `pip install collectington`, it is recommended that you create a library locally to test installation and run the service.
+    it is recommended that you create a local library to test installation and run the service.

-1. You can run the below command to build a whl file
+1. You can run the below command to build a `whl` file

     `python setup.py sdist bdist_wheel`